project8053/localhost.daplie.com-certificates/README.md

-# HTTPS certificates for localhost development
+# HTTPS certs for localhost development

-HTTPS certs for localhost.daplie.com for use for everyone in testing and development.
+HTTPS certificates for `localhost.daplie.com`, free for anyone to use in testing and development.

 ## QuickStart